balena-io/docs/pages/learn/deploy/deploy-with-balena-button.md

 You can further customize the behavior of the **Deploy with balena** button by providing additional URL parameters.
 The following URL parameters are available and may be appended to the `https://dashboard.balena-cloud.com/deploy` link:

-- `repoUrl` - The URL of the project repository.
+* `repoUrl` - The URL of the project repository.
 If you are placing the deploy button in a GitHub repo then balenaCloud can auto-determine the `repoUrl` from the referrer info in the HTTP headers.
 However on Firefox and with some ad-blockers this may fail.
 We recommend that you populate this query string parameter.
-- `tarballUrl` - The URL of the project tarball.
+* `tarballUrl` - The URL of the project tarball.
 Automatically determined from `repoUrl` if not provided.
-- `configUrl` - The URL of the configuration file for the fleet.
+* `configUrl` - The URL of the configuration file for the fleet.
 Automatically determined from `repoUrl` if not provided.
-- `defaultDeviceType` - The device type that will be pre-selected in the "Create fleet" modal.
+* `defaultDeviceType` - The device type that will be pre-selected in the "Create fleet" modal.
 It defaults to Raspberry Pi 4 if not provided.
-You can find a list of [device types here](../../../reference/hardware/devices/).
+You can find a list of [device types here](../../reference/hardware/devices.md).

 ### balena.yml configuration file

-Through the use of a `balena.yml` config file, you may also specify [configuration](../../../learn/manage/configuration/) defaults and provide [variables](../../../learn/manage/variables/).
+Through the use of a `balena.yml` config file, you may also specify [configuration](../manage/configuration.md) defaults and provide [variables](../manage/variables.md).
 If provided, these are pre-populated in the advanced modal dialog when using the **Deploy with balena** button.

-The `balena.yml` file can also be used to provide additional metadata to be used if the app is submitted to \[balenaHub]\[balenahub].
+The `balena.yml` file can also be used to provide additional metadata to be used if the app is submitted to [balenaHub](https://hub.balena.io/).

 The file should be named `balena.yml` and be located in the root of the project repository, or the `configUrl` link must be specified.
 A full example of the `balena.yml` file is shown below: